-Themeda triandra is a tufted perennial reaching a height of 1.5 metres tall.
+The stems of the flowering heads in grasses are called culms.
+In this species, they are to 1.5 metres tall.
 The flowering period is from December to February.
 During this time plants produce large, distinctive, red-brown spikelets carried on branched stems.
 Spikelets have black awns (see image) that are retained by the seeds when shed.
 The spikelets make this perhaps the easiest of our native grasses to identify.
 This is true in our case as we find grasses, in general, particularly difficult to identify.

 Themeda triandra could be grown in native cottage gardens, rockeries or as a border in garden beds.
 Finches are fond of the seeds.